 Vanadate lasers can be used to mark a wide range of different materials, generally the same materials that can be laser marked with a YAG laser.
 Laser marking of virtually all metals, plastics and partly organic materials is possible.
 The vanadate laser can deliver more pulses per second than the YAG laser.
 This can be advantageous for fast laser markings on plastic, as there is still pulse overlap.

-A laser will interact with an object only if it has adequately high absorption.
-A power that is reflected or transmitted will do nothing for material processing.
+A laser can generally only interact with a workpiece if it has sufficiently high absorption.
+Any power that is reflected or transmitted cannot be used for material processing.

 As the laser emits in near infrared, as a rule of thumb it can be stated that any material that is transparent to the human eye cannot be processed with near infrared.
 Therefore, non-coloured glasses, Plexiglas, polystyrene and similar materials cannot be processed.
 This is possible with a CO2 laser.